mostafabahri/tsp-solver/README.md

-# TSP_Branch-Bound
+# TSP Branch and Bound

-Traveling Sales Person solved with branch and bound algorithm.
+##Traveling Sales Person, using branch and bound.

+In this python implementation, `def travel(@params)` finds a solution to TSP with the `def bound(@params)` determinging the bound of current node of space tree.

+...to be added more.